dsorokin/aivika-fsharp-ce/examples/README.md

   Internet browser;

-* script `RunExperimentGtk.fsx` does the same that the script above does, but only the former is destined for OS X and Linux.
+* script `RunExperimentGtk.fsx` does the same that the script above does, but only it is destined for OS X and Linux.